Options for write_term

 for every subterm.
 Like portray, if this fails, print normally, otherwise consider subterm printed.
 This can be used to implement an interface to format/3, for example.

-TBD: this seems to be a heavy-weight mechanism because while a term is traversed by write_term, a portray-goal is blindly called for every subterm, but usually only needed for a subset of them.
-On the other hand, if some action is needed for every subterm, it will often be simpler and clearer to write the whole term traversal in user code, printing subterms via built-ins.
+NOTE: this seems to be a heavy-weight mechanism because while a term is traversed by write_term, a portray-goal is blindly called for every subterm, even when it is only needed for a subset of them.
+It will often be simpler and clearer to write the whole term traversal in user code, printing subterms via built-ins.truncated(-Bool)

 Return a boolean indicating whether the printed term was abbreviated due to themax_depth